danielbodnar/awesome-stars/README.md

 - [tldr-devops/startpack](https://github.com/tldr-devops/startpack) - Selfhosted tech starter pack for development of new project or startup
 - [turbot/steampipe](https://github.com/turbot/steampipe) - Zero-ETL, infinite possibilities.
 Live query APIs, code & more with SQL.
 No DB required.
 - [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
 We separated storage and compute to offer autoscaling, branching, and bottomless storage.
-- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - Cloud-native SQL stream processing, analytics, and management.
-KsqlDB and Apache Flink alternative. 🚀 10x more productive. 🚀 10x more cost-efficient.
+- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - SQL stream processing, analytics, and management.
+PostgreSQL simplicity, unrivaled performance, and seamless elasticity. 🚀 10x more productive. 🚀 10x more cost-efficient.
 - [prest/prest](https://github.com/prest/prest) - PostgreSQL ➕ REST, low-code, simplify and accelerate development, ⚡ instant, realtime, high-performance on any Postgres application, existing or new
 - [readysettech/readyset](https://github.com/readysettech/readyset) - Readyset is a MySQL and Postgres wire-compatible caching layer that sits in front of existing databases to speed up queries and horizontally scale read throughput.
 Under the hood, ReadySet caches the
 - [graphile/starter](https://github.com/graphile/starter) - Opinionated SaaS quick-start with pre-built user account and organization system for full-stack application development in React, Node.js, GraphQL and PostgreSQL.
 Powered by PostGraphile, TypeScript,